Giorgio Armani 2002 EDP

 by Alberto Morillas , Jacques Cavallier-Belletrud

 Giorgio Armani Sensi is an Eau de Parfum launched in 2002, created by Alberto Morillas and Jacques Cavallier-Belletrud.
-The fragrance opens with Black Locust and Lime, settles into a heart of Almond, Jasmine, and Wheat, and dries down to a base of Rosewood and Benzoin.
+Sensi opens with Black Locust and Lime, settles into a heart of Wheat, Jasmine, and Almond, and dries down to a base of Rosewood and Benzoin.
+Giorgio Armani's Sensi carries an Acquired verdict, a white floral-led wear.

 This discontinued gem has a fierce cult following, and for good reason.
 Sensi is a soft, comforting, yet utterly elegant almond-floral blend that feels like a warm hug.
 It's a genuine masterpiece, hence the ongoing clamour for its return.
 Don't bother with expensive vintage bottles, though; they've likely turned.